csu-hci-projects/CS465_ReyesJ_HarperB_IanniM/README.md

 The Final Project folder is where our source code lives.

-Make sure to download both the VR environment and the First-Person desktop environment game worlds.
-The desktop is the baseline and the VR has the conditions.
-The VR world has more features in it thus more code.

 Download all of the files from the "Final Project" folder, create a new VR project and add the Final project folders into the Content folder of the VR project.
 After that add the 3 files within this PR to their corresponding directories:

 VR Hands - > Content/Working_Hand_Tracking.umap